|Elizabeth A. Connor

 Ph.D.: University of Vermont

-The neuromuscular junction, the site of communication between a motor neuron and a skeletal muscle fiber, is composed of cells which are specialized in molecular and structural composition to form the "machinery" required for successful synaptic transmission.
-We are studying the factors involved in the formation and maintenance of the neuromuscular junction.
+Communication between a motor neuron and a skeletal muscle fiber takes place at a synapse, the neuromuscular junction.
+Here both the neuron and muscle fiber are specialized in molecular and structural composition to form the "machinery" required for successful synaptic transmission.
+Our laboratory is interested in determining the factors involved in the formation and maintenance of the neuromuscular junction.